You are currently accessing Latin Lawyer via your firmwide account.

 Must a foreign bank be registered in your jurisdiction to enforce any rights under the applicable loan documentation?

-Are foreign lenders treated any differently than local lenders in enforcing loan documentation in the courts of your jurisdiction?
+Are foreign lenders treated any differently from local lenders in enforcing loan documentation in the courts of your jurisdiction?

 Is consideration required for the enforceability of a contractual obligation or guarantee?